niccokunzmann/open-web-calendar/docs/dev/unit-tests.md

 through `tox`.
 They cover the pieces below the HTTP layer: parsing, merging, the configuration object, encryption, and so on.

+The project has three testing layers.
+Unit tests sit at the bottom.
+[Integration tests](integration-tests.md) exercise the Flask app through its HTTP routes; they live in the same directory and use the same runner.
+[Browser tests](testing.md) drive a real browser through Behave and Selenium.

 If you have not run the tests before, the
 [running tests section](index.md#running-tests) in the setup guide covers `tox` and how to target one Python version.